 If you want to apply to become a Montana Notary, you must complete the following steps:

-1. Make sure you meet all of your state's requirements (see below).
+1. Meet all of your state's requirements.

 3. Take and pass the Montana Notary Exam online.
-An exam certificate will be available to download.

 4. Get a $25,000 surety bond.